New York Personal Injury Attorneys

 How Insurance Companies Investigate Car Accidents

-Adjusters from insurance companies investigate car accidents after insurance claims have been made.
-Insurance companies and their adjusters are not unbiased, however, and they do not typically conduct objective investigations.
-They approach car accident investigations with an eye towards keeping their claim values low and liability to a minimum.
+After those involved in a car accident file an insurance claim, insurance companies send an adjustor to investigate.
+However, these adjusters are not unbiased and therefore, do not typically conduct objective investigations.
+Adjusters approach car accident investigations with an eye toward keeping their company’s claim values and liability to a minimum.

-With that in mind, if you have been involved in a car accident, you should assume that insurance companies are investigating your accident to find evidence that helps them limit the amount they owe for your claim.
-Also, assume that when they contact you for an interview, they are hoping that you will make statements that are detrimental to your case for financial recovery.
+With that in mind, if you have been involved in a car accident, you should assume that insurance companies are investigating your accident to find evidence that helps limit the amount they owe for your claim.
+It is also fair to assume that when they contact you for an interview they are not just interested in finding the facts.
+They are also hoping that you will make statements that are detrimental to your case for financial recovery.

 Recorded Interviews With Drivers And Witnesses

 Insurance adjusters will attempt to record interviews with drivers and other witnesses involved in your accident.
-You should be very cautious if you agree to a recorded statement without an attorney present who is representing your interests.
-Anything you say in a recorded interview is preserved, and adjusters will often use statements from the recorded interview against you.
+You should be very cautious if you agree to a recorded statement without an attorney present who is representing your interests as anything you say in a recorded interview is preserved.
+Adjusters will often use statements from recorded interviews against you to benefit their insurance company.

 Gather Evidence To Determine Accident Facts And Fault

 Insurance companies will go over accident evidence, such as police reports and damage to automobiles involved in the accidents.
 If you have a no-fault accident claim, it will not matter who caused the accident, and adjusters will focus only on your injuries and damages.

 If you have a bodily injury claim against an at-fault party, adjusters will examine all relevant facts and evidence to determine responsibility.
 Insurance adjusters will allege or deny fault based on evidence found during their investigation.
 As mentioned above, their investigations are typically biased, and their findings often reflect what is in their best financial interests.